AccordionGuy/HotSauces/article/article.md

 HTTP/1.1 401
 ```

 The **401** status code means “Unauthorized”.
-To refer back to the nightclub metaphor, you’re allowed in the “general public” part of the club, but now you’re trying to get into the VIP room without a wristband.
+To refer back to the nightclub metaphor, you’re trying to get into the club without a wristband.

 Make the request, this time including the token, and let’s use all the cURL command options: